Upstream#

 to drain requests from servers

-that have Attention The This mode uses predefined route identifiers
+that have the Attention The This mode uses predefined route identifiers

-that can be embedded in any connection properties Angie can access.
+that can be embedded in connection properties accessible to Angie.

 It is less flexible because it relies on predefined values

-but can suit better if such identifiers are already in place.
-Here, when a connection is established with the proxied server,
+but is better suited if such identifiers are already in use.
+Here, when establishing a connection, the proxied server

 The value of the sid parameter